deadmanIsARabbit/typo3_docchecklogin/Documentation/Configuration/ExtensionConfiguration.rst

 ..  attention::

-    For the Business-Features a paid Licence is needed.
+    For the Business-Features a paid licence is needed.

 .. _confval-dcPersonalEnable: